AMS-MRC-disc-math-bio/pmfe/README.md

     sudo apt-get install libgmp-dev libboost-filesystem-dev libboost-program-options-dev libboost-python-dev libcgal-dev

+To install the required dependencies on OSX using Homebrew, run

+    brew install boost --with-python
+    brew install gmp
+    brew install cgal

+If you have previously installed `boost` without the `boost_python` component, the first command should be called with `reinstall` instead of `install`.

 This project also depends on the [NLTemplate] string templating library.
 It has been included here under the terms of the MIT license.